-One of the most striking examples of this came when I left the Lord lead me into some type of ministry.
+One of the most striking examples of this came when I felt the Lord lead me into some type of ministry.
 At the time I felt God called me to take the Gospel to a third-world country.
 We always think of that as an evangelist or preacher.

 After three or four days of turmoil, I went to the pastor and told him about it.
 His response was a little shocking to me now – but then I accepted it as right.
 The Pastor said,